It all began with a phone call from an unknown number pretending to be a student volunteer working for an NGO.

 The fact that they have their own offices & rehabilitation centre (that is available only for photo-shoot), shows the level at which they are operating without any fear of the law.

 Uncovering some other facts, you will be surprised to know that there are around 3 million estimated registered NGOs in India.
-Only a small fraction of it have actually filed IT returns in their lifetime.
+Only a small fraction of it has actually filed IT returns in their lifetime.

 The other large fraction of NGOs is busy employing students and teaching them to extort money from people over the phone call.
 Some of these student volunteers are not even aware of the scam they are indulged in and are usually happy with a 30% commission on the donation amount they receive.